edemkumodzi/ReactForNewbies/README.md

 # ReactForNewbies
 =================
-Code Repository for the #ReactForNewbies tutorial series
+Code Repository for the [#ReactForNewbies](https://medium.com/search?q=%23reactfornewbies) tutorial series.

 The code for each part of the tutorial series is organized in branches.
 To follow along: